Hong Kong police fire tear gas at protesters in tourist district

-Protesters have vowed to hold multiple occupations and rallies in the coming days
+Riot police shout warnings to protesters in Hong Kong's Mong Kok district during renewed clashes between officers and demonstrators calling for democratic reforms

-Hong Kong riot police fired tear gas on Saturday evening at pro-democracy protesters in a popular tourist district, as violence rocked the international finance hub once more despite increasingly stern warnings from China.
+Hong Kong riot police fired repeated tear gas rounds on Saturday evening at pro-democracy protesters in a popular tourist district, during the latest violence to rock the global finance hub despite increasingly stern warnings from China.

-The semi-autonomous southern Chinese financial hub has seen two months of protests and clashes triggered by opposition to a planned extradition law that quickly evolved into a wider movement for democratic reforms.
+The semi-autonomous southern Chinese city has seen two months of protests and clashes triggered by opposition to a planned extradition law that quickly evolved into a wider movement for democratic reforms.

-Authorities in Hong Kong and Beijing this week signalled a hardening stance, including with the arrests of dozens of protesters, and the Chinese military saying it was ready to quell the "intolerable" unrest if requested.
+Authorities in Hong Kong and Beijing this week signalled a hardening stance.
+Dozens of protesters were arrested, and the Chinese military said it was ready to quell the "intolerable" unrest if requested.

-But protesters have remained unyielding, vowing to hold multiple occupations and rallies in the coming days.
+But protesters are unyielding, vowing to hold multiple occupations and rallies in the coming days.

+The previous two weekends had seen a surge in violence by both protesters and police, who repeatedly fired rubber bullets and tear gas to disperse projectile-throwing crowds.

-Saturday's violence -- the ninth consecutive weekend of clashes -- took place in Tsim Sha Tsui, a usually bustling harbourside district known for its luxury malls and hotels.
+Saturday's violence kicked off in Tsim Sha Tsui, a usually bustling harbourside district known for its luxury malls and hotels.

-Officers with gas masks and shields charged at hundreds of protesters who had been besieging a nearby police station.
+Officers with gas masks and shields charged at hundreds of protesters who had besieged a nearby police station.

-Police fired volleys of tear gas followed by baton charges and made multiple arrests.
+Early Sunday tear gas was also fired in nearby Wong Tai Sin district, after protesters and local residents besieged the local police station there.

+Unlike the more seasoned protesters, many locals did not have gas masks or goggles, and volunteer medics rushed to treat the injured, AFP reporters on the scene said.

-Earlier in the day tens of thousands of protesters had marched through nearby streets, embracing their mantra "be water" -- a philosophy of unpredictability espoused by local martial arts legend Bruce Lee.
+Earlier in the day tens of thousands of protesters marched through nearby streets embracing their mantra "be water" -- a philosophy of unpredictability espoused by local martial arts legend Bruce Lee.

 "We will fight as guerrillas today and be water," a masked and helmeted 19-year-old, who gave her surname Lee, told AFP.